demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 ---

 ## What Deprecated Content Item Means
-Deprecated content items means the content item should not be used anymore, if an integration, script or a playbook is deprecated,

-that means it **shouldn't** be used anymore.
+Deprecated content items are no longer supported, and **should not be used**.
+The feature may no longer be considered efficient or safe.

 ## Supported Content Items
 The **only** content items that can be deprecated are **integrations, scripts and playbooks**.